-Government finds ways and means to earn revenue to meet their expenditure.
+Revenues: The government finds ways and means to earn revenue to meet their expenditure.

-When the financial year closes on March 31st, a detailed list of actual revenue and expenditure is provided along with reasons for deficit (or surplus) that have occurred during that financial year.
+Actual Receipts and Expenditure List: When the financial year closes on March 31st, a detailed list of actual revenue and expenditure is provided along with reasons for deficits (or surplus) that have occurred during that financial year.

 The Need for Government Budget

 A government budget is the means of providing control over expenditure and revenue by the government.
 Budgets help in maintaining stability and control over the government’s finances and are also a means of providing accountability through financial reporting.
-The following points can help you understand the importance of Government Budget:
+The following points can help you understand the importance of the Government Budget:

-The economic equality of different classes in the country can be better maintained by the government.
+Reduce the Difference in Income and Wealth: The economic equality of different classes in the country can be better maintained by the government.
 They can impose taxes on the elite class and spend that money on the welfare of poor people.

-The overall rate of investment and savings can be raised by focusing on providing adequate resources to the public sectors.
+Improvement in Economic Growth: The overall rate of investment and savings can be raised by focusing on providing adequate resources to the public sectors.
 The rate of investment and savings determine a country’s economic growth.

-Region inequalities can be reduced by installing production units in underdeveloped areas.
+Reduce Differences in Regional Development: Region inequalities can be reduced by installing production units in underdeveloped areas.

 The Importance of Government Budget

 Every country aims to improve the standard of living of its people and eradicate issues like poverty, illiteracy, unemployment, income inequality, etc. Budget measures help the government in meeting these goals.
 A budget gives an overview of the fiscal policy of the government.
 The public can see how much and on what items the government spent in the last fiscal year.
-The budget also shows itemized receipt, which reveals the sources from the revenue for these expenditures were generated.
+The budget also shows itemized receipt, which reveals the sources from the revenue for these expenditures that were generated.